Weeds: Pokeweed: Phytolacca americana

 Management Options

-Use Integrated Pest Management (IPM) for successful plant problem management.
+See "Using Integrated Pest Management (IPM) in the Landscape" for successful problem management techniques.

 Non-chemical Management